Using yaeos

 A new directory with the name of your project will be created.

-You include yaeos in your fpm project by adding it as a dependency on your fpm.toml file by adding this:
+You can include yaeos in your fpm project by adding it as a dependency on your fpm.toml file by adding this:

 [dependencies]